One of the most common specialty procedures that we offer in our Conroe practice is therapeutic crown lengthening.

 Let’s say your tooth is significantly damaged.
 Maybe you’ve had a large cavity or fracture that extends deep into the tooth.
 Ideally you would have a crown placed over it, but there’s not enough visible tooth structure to support a fixed restoration.

 In these cases, we can use a laser to reduce the gum tissues and expose a larger clinical (not anatomical) crown, giving your restorative dentist a larger base to work with.
 The crown will extend over the portion of root that’s visible, adding to its durability and function.

 Restorative crown lengthening can help you avoid unnecessary tooth extraction.

 If you’ve suffered from extensive gum disease, you probably have a good understanding of tissue attachment levels and bone support.
-In areas where there are deep pockets involved (which are nearly impossible to clean on your own) Dr. Saunders may recommend having therapeutic crown lengthening, also known as pocket reduction surgery.
+In areas where there are deep pockets involved (which are nearly impossible to clean on your own) we may recommend having therapeutic crown lengthening, also known as pocket reduction surgery.

 Pocket reduction — as the name suggests — reduces the depth of your periodontal pockets by removing excessive detached gingiva around each tooth.
 Although more tooth surface is exposed (as with restorative crown lengthening) you can enjoy a healthier oral environment by being able to physically clean shallower gum pockets as you brush and floss each day.

 You may want to consider pocket reduction if you continually exhibit signs of periodontitis around specific teeth, regardless of ongoing periodontal therapies.